Have you been charged with embezzlement? Call us now. We can help.

 Attorney Norman Mattar will build the strongest possible defense based on the facts of your case.
 Even if the state has a strong case, it may be possible to negotiate a favorable resolution.
 In some cases, employers are only interested in getting their money back and would be willing to drop the charges if you provide restitution.

-For more information about embezzlement charges in New York, contact us today or call 716-633-4300 to discuss your case with Defense Lawyer Norman Mattar.
+For more information about embezzlement charges in New York, contact us today, at 716-633-4300, to discuss your case with defense lawyer Norman Mattar.